 Putting out your nectar feeders is essential to providing nourishment for spring hummingbirds.
 Ideally, have feeders clean, filled and hung at least one to two weeks before the first hummingbirds are typically noticed in your area.
 You will be sure to have early migrants stopping by for a much-needed and appreciated meal.

 Keep Nectar From Freezing

 Even as hummingbirds arrive, some areas can still experience overnight freezes and other cold snaps.
 Take steps to keep nectar feeders from freezing by moving feeders indoors overnight.
-You can also use a warm lamp near the feeders outdoors, so it is available for any visiting hummingbirds just when they might need the extra calories most.
+You can also use a warm lamp near the feeder outdoors so it is available for any visiting hummingbirds when they might need the extra calories most.

 Repaint or Decorate Feeders

 If your feeders are looking a bit dull or sun-faded, consider repainting them.
-Outdoor paints or even colorful nail polish is a great option for adding bursts of color to the feeders.
+Outdoor paints or even colorful nail polish are great options for adding bursts of color to the feeders.
 You can add extra flourishes or embellishments on the glass reservoirs as well.
 Keep paints away from feeding ports, however, to ensure there is no contamination or danger to the birds.

 Leave Thorny Plants Unpruned

 Hummingbirds often prefer to nest in thorny plants that provide extra protection from predators.
 Leaving plants such as rose bushes or thorny shrubs unpruned in the spring will give the birds extra shelter, which is ideal for nesting.
 If pruning is absolutely necessary, consider leaving one area unpruned or only trim the plants minimally.